Wiki · Concept · Last reviewed June 25, 2026

 PyTorch

-PyTorch is an open-source machine-learning framework used for building, training, optimizing, and deploying neural networks.
-It matters because it made dynamic, Pythonic deep learning a default interface for modern AI research, open-source model work, and production infrastructure.
+PyTorch is an open-source machine-learning framework and infrastructure stack for building, training, compiling, exporting, and deploying neural-network systems.
+It matters because it made dynamic, Pythonic deep learning a default interface for modern AI research while becoming part of the production surface where model artifacts, compiler paths, accelerator choices, and security controls are governed.

 Definition

-PyTorch is an optimized tensor and deep-learning library for CPUs and GPUs.
-Its public documentation describes it as a tensor library for deep learning with GPU and CPU support.
-In practice, PyTorch supplies tensors, automatic differentiation, neural-network modules, optimizers, distributed training support, export paths, compilation tools, and integrations with accelerator software.
+PyTorch is an optimized tensor library and deep-learning framework for CPUs, GPUs, and other accelerator paths.
+Its public documentation describes PyTorch as an optimized tensor library for deep learning using GPUs and CPUs.
+In practice, the name covers tensors, automatic differentiation, neural-network modules, optimizers, data loading, distributed training, checkpointing, graph capture, compilation, export, and integrations with accelerator software.

 Origin and Governance